Swiftaff/toylang/README.md

 // the return value of the function z

+// use brackets to pass a function as an argument
+// first argument in brackets defines a single argument which is a function
+// which takes an i64 and returns an i64
+// second argument is an i64
+// and function returns an i64
+= take_fn_as_first_parameter \ (i64 i64) i64 i64 arg1 arg2 :

+// then the function body calls the arg1 with arg2 as the parameter arg1 arg2

 // function calls
 function_name 123
 multiline_fn_name + 123 456 789
+take_fn_as_first_parameter function_name 321
 ```

 </td><td>